-Cheddar Wafers are a Southern Tradition, usually served during the holidays or at wedding and baby showers.
-Light, fluffy shortbread crackers with a nice cheese flavor and a hint of spice!
-Pairs well with non-alcoholic Tomato Apertif!
+Cheddar Wafers are a Southern Tradition, usually served during the holidays, wedding or baby showers.
+Light, fluffy cheese crackers with a nice cheddar flavor and a hint of spice!
+These holiday cheddar cheese cookies pair well with non-alcoholic Tomato Apertif!

 Once you’ve combined all the ingredients, the dough will be grainy and that’s okay.
 You’ll want to form a cylinder or ball with the dough and leave it wrapped in plastic at room temperature for about 30 minutes.
 This is the secret to the wafer dough.

 The ingredients for these tasty holiday cheese wafers are simple!
 In fact, you probably have all the ingredients in your kitchen right now!
 Here’s what you’ll need:

 - Cheddar Cheese (use block cheese; grate in food processor)

 This cheese wafer recipe calls for only 1/4 teaspoon of cayenne pepper.
 The heat from the cayenne isn’t too bold, but if you aren’t a fan of a little spicy heat, start with just a pinch of cayenne.

 I highly recommend using a block of cheddar and shred it in the food processor or by hand.
 I suspect pre-shredded cheese is treated with something to prevent clumping.
 In any case, I shred my own cheese:)

 The process for making cheese cookies is pretty easy!